 There is a reason there are no more pictures after this, when I eat a whole lobster – it ain’t pretty.
 However it was delicious, especially the claws and knuckles, which were densely packed with the sweetest meat in the whole lobster.

-Thanks again to all the folks down at Fishermen’s Wharf Gloucester, Minglewood Harborside, and of course, the Gloucester fishing fleet!
+Thanks again to all the folks down at Fisherman’s Wharf Gloucester, Minglewood Harborside, and of course, the Gloucester fishing fleet!